Harvey Weinstein case: the latest news

-Scandalous stories are quite common in Hollywood, but October 05, 2017 was very special and it was in New York that it all started.
-Indeed, on October 05, 2017, it was the New York Times who revealed that several women accuse the very illustrious producer Harvey Weinstein of harassment and sexual assault.
-Following these serious revelations, the whole world rebelled and today, here is the continuation of this affair…
+Scandalous stories are quite common in Hollywood, but the story that broke on October 05, 2017 was very special.
+It all began when the New York Times revealed that several women had accused the very illustrious producer, Harvey Weinstein, of harassment and sexual assault.
+The serious allegations broke the internet, here is a summary of the affair.

 Back to the facts

-In 2018, the first rape charge in 2013 was made official, as was a sexual assault in 2004, in the person of Lucia Evans.
-Following this, you could say that it was raining complaints against Harvey Weinstein.
-In 2019, Annabella Sciorra accuses Harvey Weinstein of sexual assault in 1993 and his case becomes complicated.
-He even had to change the team of lawyers.
+In 2018, the first rape charge in 2013 was made official, as was a sexual assault case in 2004.
+Following this, Harvey Weinstein was battling one case after another.
+In 2019, Annabella Sciorra accused Harvey Weinstein of sexual assault back in 1993.
+This made his case even more complicated.
+He even had to change his team of lawyers.

-On February 24, 2020, the verdict fell, Harvey Weinstein was convicted of sexual assault and rape by the Manhattan jury.
-Unfortunately, there will be no conviction for the most serious charges and the jury did not recognize his « predatory” behavior.
+On February 24, 2020, Harvey Weinstein was convicted of sexual assault and rape by the Manhattan jury.
+Unfortunately, he was not convicted for his most serious charges and the jury did not recognise his « predatory » behaviour.
 Harvey Weinstein is said to have spent 25 years in prison, according to rumors.
 As a reminder, this man attacked more than 80 women and three of them suffered aggravated rape.

-We will know more about the man’s final sentence next March 11, but for the moment, according to rumors, he could actually spend 25 years in prison.
-Officially, his stay in prison could last between 5 and 29 years.
-In general, the public is quite satisfied with the jury’s decision, however, some victims are punished and rightly so.
-Indeed, despite the testimony of some victims, the audience believed that the jury simply decided to close their eyes.
+We will know more about the man’s final sentence on March 11, 2021.
+In the meantime, rumours suggest he could actually spend 25 years in prison.
+Legally speaking, his stay in prison could last between 5 and 29 years.
+In general, the public is quite satisfied with the jury’s decision.